 Health benefits of Damask rose

 Damask rose has many health benefits due to its antimicrobial effects, anti-inflammatory properties, laxative effects, ophthalmic uses, and hypnotic effects.
-A detailed account of the specific product benefits is given below.

 Benefits of rose water